Finding HQ Materials

 Curriculum Resources

-Delaware offers extensive resources on selecting, adopting, and implementing high-quality materials.
-The state provides lists of high-quality instructional materials for English and math, as well as Digital DE, a hub for high-quality instructional materials and educator tools.
+Delaware provides lists of high-quality instructional materials for English and math, as well as Digital DE, a hub for high-quality instructional materials and educator tools.

 Learn MoreAdoption Guidance & Tools

-Learn MoreAccess to suites of professional learning materials for leaders and educators, including a detailed plan for implementing high-quality professional learning and resources on DE Delivers.
+Learn MoreDelaware offers a suite of professional learning materials for leaders and educators, including a detailed plan for implementing high-quality professional learning and resources on Digital DE like the Online Vendor Guide.

 Texas